caraballofelix88/zounds/README.md

 ## Goals

 Zounds was primarily an exploration in systems programming and DSP, and it has been a lovely learning experience.
-That said, the feature set is pretty handwavey and inconsistent as a result.
+That said, the feature set is pretty handwave-y and inconsistent as a result.

 Zounds was initially designed to be something that could run on embedded hardware.
 Dynamic memory allocation has been kept to a minimum in generating audio node graphs, which allows for predictability in memory footprint.
 Expensive calculations (sinewaves and such) are computed at compile-time, and stored in lookup tables.